 LIMS – the solution for data processing in the mechanical engineering industry

 In the mechanical engineering segment, there is a wide variety of data and information that needs to be processed.
-This starts with the goods receipt.
+This starts with the receipt of the goods.
 Raw materials, materials and individual parts that are required in production must be entered in different ways.
-Not only the quantity and the location of the storage need to be catalogued, but also various analytical data.
-These can be purity measurements, hardness tests and similar tests.
+Not only the quantity and the location of the storage need to be cataloged, but also various analytical data.
+These can be purity measurements, hardness tests, and similar tests.
 Data of the same type is also generated during production.
-Permanent tests of hardness, composition and density as well as spectral analyses or tensile tests provide continuous data.
+Permanent tests of hardness, composition, and density, as well as spectral analyses or tensile tests, provide continuous data.
 Testing and analysis mechanisms in the final inspection provide additional data.
 These include, for example, quality controls to ensure a uniform and high standard of the products.

 Fink & Partner offers a comprehensive laboratory information and management system, LIMS, which manages all these data.
 This type of software is capable of receiving a wide variety of data directly from measurement and control systems.
 Among others, the LIMS is compatible with Bruker Q4 Tasman, Bruker Magellan and Spectro SpectrOil M measuring instruments.
 The measured data is transferred directly to the software via the interfaces.
 In the mechanical engineering industry, there is a multitude of measurement data that are permanently monitored.
 This starts with the incoming goods department.
 Here, raw materials such as metals or oils are checked for their composition and properties.
 Many measured values are also recorded in production.
 These can be geometric data, such as depth or length measurements, but also quality controls, such as compression and tension measurements, are carried out in many companies.